jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/01/us/politics/biden-lobbyist-ties.html.html.md

 Ricchetti has denied.

 But Mr. Ricchetti, whose discursive and regular-guy style mirrors Mr.
-Biden’s, remained persona non grata in the Obama White House even after he had satisfied the two-year lobbying cooling-off period required by Mr. Obama’s policy.
+Biden’s, was viewed with skepticism in the Obama White House even after he had satisfied the two-year lobbying cooling-off period required by Mr. Obama’s policy.
 When Mr. Biden settled on Mr. Ricchetti to help run his office in late 2011, the White House aides Jim Messina and David